Application Deadline for Quilt Fest 2018 is March 15, 2018

 Instructor Application Information

-The Quilt Fest committee is now accepting applications from teachers for Quilt Fest 2017!
+The Quilt Fest committee is now accepting applications from teachers for Quilt Fest 2018!
+We want the best of the best, and that is you!
 If you have a class you would like to teach, please submit a proposal.
-We want the best of the best, and that is you!
-Applications are due by February 10, 2017
+Applications are due by March 15, 2018.

 National Teachers: look at the national teacher’s websites; try not to duplicate their techniques or style.

-- Classes may be 3 hours or 6 hours in length.
-Lectures should last approximately 1 ½ hours.
+- Classes are 3 hours or 6 hours in length.
+Lectures last approximately 1 ½ hours.

-- Workshop level - decide which level of student will be successful in your class, such as beginner, intermediate, advanced or all levels
+- Which level of student will be most successful in your class, such as beginner, intermediate, advanced or all levels.
+Remember students are self-selecting their level.
+Be prepared that this may not match your expectation.
+How will you adapt?

 Application and Picture:

-- Send in as many applications as you would like; use one form per class.
+- Submit as many applications as you would like; one form per class.

 - Limit the class description to 200 words.
+Emphasize the goal of the class.
+Your excitement will sell your class.
 This will appear in the brochure as you submit it.
-If it is too long it will be cut.
-Make the class description fun and interesting.

-- Do not include Basic Sewing Kit (BSK) items on supply list: (notebook, pen, pencils, eraser & sharpener, 6 X 12 or 8 1.2 x 12 ruler, paper scissors, fabric scissors, needles, thread, straight pins, fabric markers (light & dark), thimble, chocolate) Just list BSK on supply list.
+- Just list BSK (Basic Sewing Kit) on supply list.
+BSK consists of notebook, pen, pencils, eraser & sharpener, 6 x 12 or 8-1/2 x 12 ruler, paper scissors, fabric scissors, needles, thread, straight pins, fabric markers (light & dark), thimble.

-- Optional items: Kits: If you wish to offer a kit for your class, please indicate if it is optional or required.
+- Kits: If you offer a kit for your class, indicate if it is optional or required.
 Many students would like to select their own colors, so optional kits are best.

 UQG registers 20 students in each workshop room.
 Lectures will have 35 students.
 All class rooms will accommodate this number of students.